AlexGranda/RoboticsProject2022/README.md

 ros2 launch RoboticsProject2022 project.launch.py name:=RM0 serial_number:=RM0
 ```

+Most of the logic implemented for the present project can be found in the `controller_node.py` file.
+The rest of the files are just to make it work and connect with Coppelia.

 Some of the experimental results of processing images obtained with the camera of the RoboMaster can be found in the file called `RoboticsProject2022.ipynb`, that can be found in the main directory of the project.

 We have recorded evidence of some successful attempts, you can find them in the following links: